 - Are IWBs a useful resource for supporting children’s collaborative work in the classroom?

-Particularly noteworthy is the flexible capacity that IWBs offer teachers to combine careful lesson planning with spontaneous responses to events as they unfold; for example, to explore students’ misunderstandings.
-Teachers can easily move back and forth through resources at different points in time, so that information and ideas can be revised and developed through dialogue and discussion, with recourse to shared visual records, collectively generated material, and other aids to understanding.
+Particularly noteworthy is the flexible capacity that IWBs offer teachers to combine careful lesson planning with spontaneous responses to events as they unfold, for example, to explore pupils’ misunderstandings.
+Teachers can easily move back and forth through resources at different points in time, so that information and ideas can be revised and developed through dialogue and discussion, with recourse to shared visual records, collectively generated material and other aids to understanding.
 Teachers can also “scaffold” children’s activities vicariously through the ways they set up resources and activities on the IWB.
 In this way effective teachers can use the technology to help provide coherence and continuity for children’s learning.
-For more information, see http://iwbcollaboration.educ.cam.ac.uk/.
+For more information, see iwbcollaboration.educ.cam.ac.uk/

 IWBs can be used to provide a clearly structured, well-resourced lesson, while their flexibility also allows teachers to respond spontaneously to what happens as a lesson proceeds.
-Our findings are that Classroom interactions technologically-adept teachers do exploit the IWB’s facilities, and in imaginative ways.
+Our findings are that technologically-adept teachers do exploit the IWB’s facilities, and in imaginative ways.
 Previously time-consuming processes of preparing and presenting lessons can be made quicker for teachers – and skilled, imaginative teachers use them to create some particularly engaging resources and activities.
-This new tool does not replace the need for professional expertise, subject knowledge, and pedagogical skills.
-Creative use of IWBs can promote new opportunities for students’ active involvement, potentially making lessons more engaging and interesting for them.
-The facilities that IWBs offer for moving easily back and forth through visually striking material and for adapting such presentations as new understandings develop are of considerable pedagogical significance.
+This new tool does not replace the need for professional expertise, subject knowledge and pedagogic skills.
+Creative use of IWBs can promote new opportunities for pupils’ active involvement, potentially making lessons more engaging and interesting for them.
+The facilities that IWBs offer for moving easily back and forth through visually striking material and for adapting such presentations as new understandings develop are of considerable pedagogic significance.
 This is the key aspect in which they are effective in the hands of skilled practitioners.

 About the author

 Neil Mercer is Professor of Education at the University of Cambridge.
-He is a psychologist with a special interest in classroom dialogue and the development of children’s thinking, who has also led several projects on science and math education and the use of Information and Communication Technology in schools.
-His most recent books are Words and Minds: How We Use Language to Think Together, Dialogue and the Development of Children’s Thinking (with Karen Littleton), and Exploring Talk in School (with Steve Hodgkinson).
+He is a psychologist with a special interest in classroom dialogue and the development of children’s thinking, who has also led several projects on science and maths education and the use of ICT in schools.
+His most recent books are Words and Minds: How We Use Language to Think Together, Dialogue and the Development of Children’s Thinking (with Karen Littleton) and Exploring Talk in School (with Steve Hodgkinson).